Global tax transformation trends survey has been saved

 In addition to the rising focus of the corporate tax department partnering with their business counterparts, transformative changes to the way companies share tax information with revenue authorities is also creating an imperative to modernize operations at a faster pace.
 Nine in 10 (92%) respondents say that shifting revenue authority demands on digital tax administration will have a moderate or high impact on tax operations and resources over the next five years—and several heads of tax said the trend is moving faster than expected.

-The race is on to get ahead of digital tax administration
+The race is on to get ahead of digital tax administration—which is moving faster than expected

 The OECD Forum on Tax Administration's recent discussion paper outlines a new model for digital tax administration.
 How would you rate the impact this type of development is likely to have for your tax operations and resources over the next five years?

-The world is moving towards granular real-time tax and finance data—you can see how quickly territories like India have moved with VAT.
-And that presents a real issue, because right now, we’ve got it every month and aggregated.
+The world is moving towards granular real-time tax and finance data—you can see how quickly territories like Russia and India have moved with VAT.
+And that presents a real issue, because right now we've got it every month and aggregated.

 It’s really stepped up in the last couple of years.
-Tax authorities don’t just want a faster turnaround for compliance, but access into a company’s systems.
+Tax authorities don't just want a faster turnaround for compliance but access into a company’s systems.
+It's not unreasonable to think that in a much shorter time than we expect, compliance will be about companies reviewing a return that's been drafted by the tax authorities.